NatGodbeer/rps/README.md

-This is a simple imlementation of "rock, paper, scissors" for The Odin Project.
+This is a simple implementation of "rock, paper, scissors" for The Odin Project.